datopian/ckan-cloud-operator/docs/README.md

 ## cco ckan init

 Initialize ckan-cloud-operator for working with environment.
-This command gets all the necessary credentials for working with the given envirnment.
+This command gets all the necessary credentials for working with the given environment.
 Eg, gets and saves `kubeconfig` file in `~/.kube/config` directory

 ### Usage